-The bottom line is (d)(3) does not allow a grantor to form an exempt trust and benefit from it.
-Under (d)(3), it's either/or.82 The (d)(4) SNT rules discussed in this paper are the exception to that rule.
-When (d)(4) is followed, the grantor can benefit from an exempt trust.
+The bottom line is (d)(3) does not allow a grantor to form an exempt trust and benefit from it unless the exception in (d)(4) applies.
+Under (d)(3), it's either/or.74 When (d)(4) is followed, the grantor can benefit from an exempt trust.

 2.2.
-What is a third party trust?
+What is a third-party trust?

-A third party trust is a trust established entirely with assets that belong to someone other than the Medicaid or SSI applicant.83 If the applicant has legal authority to revoke or terminate the trust and then use funds to meet his or her own needs, or if the applicant can direct the use of the trust principal for his/her support or maintenance under the terms of the trust, then the trust is a countable resource;84 conversely, if the applicant does not have legal authority to revoke or terminate the trust, or to direct the use of trust assets for his/her own support and maintenance, then the trust is not countable.85 If the beneficiary can sell his or her interest in the trust (e.g., there is no valid spendthrift clause), then the trust is countable.86
+A third party trust is a trust established entirely with assets that belong to someone other than the Medicaid or SSI applicant.75 If the applicant has legal authority to revoke or terminate the trust and then use funds to meet his or her own needs, or if the applicant can direct the use of the trust principal for his/her support or maintenance